Huntsville, Alabama: Performing arts

-Music

 The Huntsville Community Chorus Association (HCCA) is one of Alabama's oldest performing arts organizations, with its first performance dating to December 1946.
 HCCA produces chorale concerts and musical theater productions.
 The Huntsville Symphony Orchestra (HSO) is Alabama's oldest continuously operating professional symphony orchestra, featuring performances of classical, pops and family concerts, and music education programs in public schools.
+The Huntsville Youth Orchestra was founded by Russell Gerhart, founding conductor of the Huntsville Symphony Orchestra, in 1961.
 Huntsville Chamber Music Guild was organized in 1952 to promote and present chamber music programs; the group seeks to present recitals in which artists are presented in works of the classical masters.

-The Huntsville Youth Orchestra was founded by Russell Gerhart, founding conductor of the Huntsville Symphony Orchestra, in 1961.
-The HYO is a non-profit corporation whose purpose is to "foster, promote, and provide the support necessary for students from North Alabama to experience musical education in an orchestral setting."
-The organization has six ensembles: the Huntsville Youth Symphony, Sinfonia, Philharmonia, Concert Orchestra, Intermezzo Orchestra, and Novice Strings.

-Theatre

 Broadway Theatre League was founded in 1959.
 BTL presents a season of national touring Broadway productions each year, a family-fun show, and additional season specials.
 Shows are presented in the Von Braun Center's Mark C. Smith Concert Hall.

-Theatre Huntsville, the result of a merger between the Twickenham Repertory Company (1979–1997) and Huntsville Little Theatre (1950–1997), is a 501(c)(3), non-profit, all-volunteer arts organization that presents six plays each season in the Von Braun Center Playhouse.
-Theatre Huntsville also presents drama-related workshops (stage management, stage makeup, etc.), as announced.

 Fantasy Playhouse Children's Theatre, Huntsville's oldest children's theater, was founded in 1961.
 Fantasy Playhouse Theater Academy, the organization's dance, music, and art school, teaches children and adults each year.
 Fantasy Playhouse regularly produces three plays a year with an additional play, A Christmas Carol, produced early each December.

-Independent Musical Productions (IMP), was founded in 1993 and stages musical productions featuring talented volunteers from the community.
-Three Broadway-style musicals are presented throughout the year at the Mainstage Theatre at Lee High School, as well as several Cabaret performances at smaller local venues to round out each season.
-IMP is a 501(c)(3)non-profit organization and offers technical and performance workshops for the community.
+Independent Musical Productions (IMP), was founded in 1993 and stages musical productions performed by volunteers from the community.
+Three musicals are presented throughout the year, as well as several Cabaret performances at smaller local venues to round out each season.
+IMP is a 501(c)(3) non-profit organization and offers technical and performance workshops for the community.